2026aim1008-johan-biju-george/CS509_AI1008/assignment_03/README.md

 - Prim's Algorithm
 - Kruskal's Algorithm

-Both algorithms are implemented for weighted, undirected and connected graphs.
+Both algorithms are implemented for **weighted, undirected and connected graphs**.

-The input graph is initially provided as an adjacency list.
-Before either MST algorithm is called, the graph is converted into Compressed Sparse Row (CSR) format using the CSR conversion function from the previous assignment.
+The input graph is initially provided as an **adjacency list**.
+Before either MST algorithm is called, the graph is converted into **Compressed Sparse Row (CSR) format** using the CSR conversion function.

 Both algorithms are run on the same graph inputs so that their MST weights and execution times can be compared.